-Wet soil means soil that contains significantly more moisture than moist soil, but in such a range of values that cohesive material will slump or begin to flow when vibrated.
+Wet soil means soil that contains significantly more moisture than moist soil, but in such a range of values, that cohesive material will slump or begin to flow when vibrated.
 Granular material that would exhibit cohesive properties when moist will lose those cohesive properties when wet.

-Liberty University Excavation Safety Standard Operating Procedures Acknowledgement
+Liberty University Trenching & Excavation Safety Program/Policy Acknowledgement

-I hereby acknowledge receipt of the Liberty University Excavation Safety Program and Procedures.
+I hereby acknowledge receipt of the Liberty University Trenching & Excavation Safety Program/Policy.

-I also certify that I have had an opportunity to read and become familiar with the terms and conditions of this Program and Procedures and agree to abide by the procedures as set forth.
-I understand and agree that the University reserves the right to amend, alter, or abolish any or all of the terms of this Program and Procedures as circumstances warrant with or without advance notice, and as prescribed by law.
+I also certify that I have had an opportunity to read and become familiar with the terms and conditions of this Program/Policy and agree to abide by the procedures as set forth.
+I understand and agree that the University reserves the right to amend, alter, or abolish any or all of the terms of this Program/Policy as circumstances warrant with or without advance notice, and as prescribed by law.

-I understand that this Program and Procedures now replaces and supersedes any previous verbal or written policies, understandings, or agreements concerning excavation policies or procedures at Liberty University.
+I understand that this Program/Policy now replaces and supersedes any previous verbal or written policies, understandings, or agreements concerning trenching & excavation policies or procedures at Liberty University.

-Nothing in this Program and Procedures or Acknowledgement is intended to set forth either expressed or implied contractual obligations of the University.
+Nothing in this Program/Policy or Acknowledgement is intended to set forth either expressed or implied contractual obligations of the University.
 I understand that I am an employee at-will with Liberty University; and as such, that we each remain free to terminate the employment relationship with or without advance notice for any reason or for no reason at all.

-I understand this Program and Procedures will be used in conjunction with any other policies or regulations specific to the performance of my job, if any.
-These include, but are not limited to regulations under the U.S. Department of Labor Occupational Safety and Health Administration (OSHA) as well as the American National Standards Institute (ANSI) standards and other policies under specific Departmental Standard Operating Procedures, and job descriptions.
+I understand this Program/Policy will be used in conjunction with any other policies or regulations specific to the performance of my job, if any.
+These include but are not limited to regulations under the U.S. Department of Labor Occupational Safety and Health Administration (OSHA) as well as the American National Standards Institute (ANSI) standards and other policies under specific Departmental Standard Operating Procedures, and job descriptions.

-Signed: Dated:
+Signed: Dated: Printed Signature: Position: